Snyder005/ucd-scripts/docs/CCSDocumentation.md

 These will change the error on the output drain voltage zero error to 1.0 and set point tolerance to 0.3 V for all three CCD connections (Bias0, Bias1, Bias2).
 Additionally, the guard drain voltage set point tolerance is changed to 0.2 V for only the connected CCD (Bias1).

+## CCS Configurations

+The configuration of CCS subsystems is done using a set of `properties` files that can be found in the `${HOME}/ccs/etc` directory.

+### Focal Plane Configurations

+* `FocalPlane_common_General.properties`

+Specifies a series of variables for the `imageNameService`.

+* `FocalPlane_common_Sequencer.properties`

+Used to specify and configure sequencer parameters.

+* `FocalPlane_v26_Sequencer.properties`

+Additional sequencer configurations for a specific CCS version.

+* `FocalPlane_ucd_General.properties`

+Additional specifications specific to the UCD test stand.

+* `FocalPlane_ucd_build.properties`

+Used to specify the focal plane rafts and CCD types.

+* `FocalPlane_common_DAQ.properties`

+Used to set generic `sequencerConfig` variables.

+* `FocalPlane_ucd_DAQ.properties`

+Used to set the name of the DAQ partition via `sequencerConfig/daqPartition=davis`.

+* `FocalPlane_ucd_Devices.properties`

+Used to enable/disable sensors by Reb.

+* `FocalPlane_ucd_HardwareId.properties`

+Used to specify the names and serial numbers of the Raft, REB, and CCDs.

+* `FocalPlane_ucd_Instrument.properties`

+Used to set the `instrumentConfig` variables including test stand, instrument, and camera name.

+* `FocalPlane_ucd_Limits.properties`

+Used to set the warning limits for REB voltage and current monitoring.

+* `FocalPlane_ucd_Rafts.properties`

+Used to set raft voltages and ASPIC parameters.

+* `FocalPlane_ucd_RaftsLimits.properties`

+Used to set raft voltage software limits.

+* `FocalPlane_ucd_RaftsPower.properties`

+Sets voltage and current test parameters for CCD power on.

+* `FocalPlane_ucd_RaftTempControl.properties`

+Used to set the temperature control variables for each raft.

+* `FocalPlane_ucd_RaftTempControlStatus.properties`

+Used to toggle temperature control status.

+* `FocalPlane_ucd_timers.properties`

+Used to specify the read time for monitoring tasks.

+* `FocalPlane_ucd_Visualization.properties`

+Used to set possible web visualization.

 ## Troubleshooting

 The following documents some common errors that may be encountered when attempting to operate the system using CCS.